brightcommerce/docker-redis/README.md

 docker run -name redis -d -v /opt/redis:/var/lib/redis brightcommerce/redis:latest
 ```

-This will make sure that the data stored in the database is not lost when the image is stopped and started again.
+This will make sure that the data stored in the database is not lost when the image is stopped and restarted.

 ## Upgrading

 To upgrade to newer releases, simply follow this 3 step upgrade procedure.

-- **Step 1**: Stop the currently running image
+- **Step 1**: Stop the currently running image:

 ``` bash
 docker stop redis
 ```

-- **Step 2**: Update the docker image.
+- **Step 2**: Update the docker image:

 ``` bash
 docker pull brightcommerce/redis:latest
 ```

-- **Step 3**: Start the image
+- **Step 3**: Start the image:

 ``` bash
 docker run -name redis -d [OPTIONS] brightcommerce/redis:latest